mrflos/volgasprint/eris.md

 We can move the binary to an accessible path `cp eris-go /usr/local/bin/eris-go`.

 > [!TIP]
-> There is a convenient nix module to get your server running on Nix OS cf. <https://search.nixos.org/options?channel=24.05&from=0&size=50&sort=relevance&type=packages&query=eris-server>
+> For Nix OS users, you can run `nix-shell -p eris-go` to get the program.
+There also is a convenient nix module to get your server running on Nix OS cf. <https://search.nixos.org/options?channel=24.05&from=0&size=50&sort=relevance&type=packages&query=eris-server>

 ### Choosing a backend